OrderLab/orbit/README.md

 - Bare-metal Linux with KVM support
   - Run `ls /dev/kvm` to see if it exists on the system or not.
 If it exists, KVM support should work fine.
   - Ubuntu 18.04 LTS recommended, or a system that can run `debootstrap`.
-- Root previledge
+- Root privilege
 - On x86-64 platform
 - At least 4 CPU cores
 - At least 10GB memory
-- At least 35GB disk space
+- At least 45GB free disk space

 ### Host toolchain setup